-The majority of projects you encounter require at least a little hand stitching.
-Often, it’s the final seam closure after turning a project right side out.
-The goal is to make your hand stitching as invisible as possible.
-Although it’s tempting to rush through this last bit of stitching, the Pro Secret is to take the extra time to create a clean finish.
-The most common (and quick) hand stitching choice is usually the Whip Stitch, but it doesn’t yield the best look.
-We recommend the Ladder or Slip Stitch.
+The majority of projects you encounter require at least a little Hand stitching.
+Often, it’s the final Seam closure after turning a project Right side out.
+The goal is to make your Hand stitching as invisible as possible.
+Although it’s tempting to rush through this last bit of stitching, the Pro Secret is to take the extra time to create a clean Finish.
+The most common (and quick) Hand stitching choice is usually the Whip Stitch, but it doesn’t yield the best look.
+We recommend the Ladder Stitch, also called a Slip stitch.

-Instead, try a Slip or Ladder Stitch to create an invisible seam between two folded edges, or a folded edge and a flat edge.
-You can use a slip stitch for bindings, to close a lining, for the final stitches on a stuffed pillow, or to apply appliqué invisibly.
+Instead, try the Ladder or Slip stitch to create an invisible Seam between two folded edges, or a folded edge and a flat edge.
+You can use a this Hand stitch for bindings, to close a Lining, for the final stitches on a stuffed pillow, or to apply Appliqué invisibly.

 - Continue this back-and-forth-and-slide pattern until you reach the end of your opening.

 - As shown in the drawing below, as you cross from folded edge to folded edge, you are creating the look of the “ladder” that gives the stitch its name.
 In the drawing below, the solid green lines are the tiny stitches that show and the dotted lines are what is happening inside the folds.

 The pillows we used for these technique examples are made from our popular Relaxing Neck Pillow pattern.
 You can find the full instructions here.